- Gra-Rock

 Testing the Tensile Strength of Concrete

-The tensile strength of concrete is not recorded in pounds per square inch.
+The tensile strength of concrete isn't recorded in pounds per square inch.
 Instead, it is calculated in flexural strength or modulus of rupture.

 When we discover the flexural strength of concrete (how much it bends before breaking), we are indirectly finding the tensile strength of that concrete.